 Tired of falling for false information?
-In “Stop Believing Everything That You Read Online,” we share examples ranging from online hoaxes to outright lies that have recently been spread across social media—with occasionally disastrous results.
+Recent examples range from online hoaxes to outright lies that have been spread across social media—with occasionally disastrous results.

 Image via JASalisbury